scikit-plots/scikit-plots/scikitplot/_externals/_sphinx_ext/_sphinx_ai_assistant/_hf_spaces_proxy/DATASET_COLLECTION_GUIDANCE.md

         help="Print dataset statistics without writing an output file.", )
     args = parser.parse_args(argv)
+    _configure_logging()

     if not _SCHEMA_AVAILABLE:
-        print(
+        logger.warning(
-            "[WARN] _dataset_schema.py not found on sys.path.
-Records will "
-            "not be normalised from v1 to v2 schema.
-Copy _dataset_schema.py "
+            "_dataset_schema.py not found on sys.path.
+Records will not be " "normalised from v1 to v2 schema.
+Copy _dataset_schema.py from "
-            "from _hf_spaces_proxy/ to the same directory as this script for " "full schema normalisation.",
+            "_hf_spaces_proxy/ to the same directory as this script for full " "schema normalisation.",
-            file=sys.stderr,
         )

     local_dir: Path